-For the year, the School's General Fund reported an increase in fund balance of \$46,541.
-Revenues from Alice King Community School for the local operating budget increased \$125,097, or 6%, from the prior year.
-Total General Fund expenditures increased \$146,314, or 7%.
-The increase in expenditures in the General Fund was primarily attributed to increases in personnel salaries and benefits as a result of increase in staffing and an approved increase in Teacher and Educational Assistant Salary schedules.
+For the year, the School's General Fund reported a decrease in fund balance of \$68,187.
+Revenues from Alice King Community School for the local operating budget increased \$875,381, or 40%, from the prior year.
+Total General Fund expenditures increased \$990,109, or 46%.
+The increase in expenditures in the General Fund was primarily attributed to increases in lease payments, personnel salaries and benefits as a result of increase in staffing and an approved increase in Teacher and Educational Assistant Salary schedules, as well as an increase in technology and equipment needs for the new facility and increase in students and staff.